Mountain Province

 Tattooing and Woodcarving

-Traditional tattooing—once a rite of passage for headhunters—has become a symbol of identity and resilience.
-Though now rare, remnants of this art form are still visible among elders.
-Woodcarving remains vibrant, especially in Sagada, where artisans create sculptures, household items, and ritual objects from native pine and hardwoods.
+Traditional tattooing, once a rite of passage for headhunters, remains a symbol of identity and resilience.
+Woodcarving thrives, especially in Sagada, where artisans craft sculptures and ritual objects from native woods.

 Bodong and Peace Pacts